mitssov88/LED-Music-Visualizer/README.md

 # SE 101 Project- LED Music Visualizer + App

 Codebase for the LED Music Visualizer project, consisting of the flutter app and the Arduino code.
 The bluetooth-connected app provides an interface for the user to select from 3 presets and 12 colours for the LED strip to display.
-The reactive preset allows for the user to slect from 7 audio frequency bands for the LED strip to react to based on music connected via aux cord to the Arduino Uno.
+The reactive preset allows for the user to select from 7 audio frequency bands for the LED strip to react to based on music connected via aux cord to the Arduino Uno.

 ## Main Hardware Components